Kington Loo: Rex Cinema

-The Rex Cinema, located in Kuala Lumpur's Jalan Sultan, was classicised art deco.
+Loo designed the Rex Cinema, owned by the descendants of Cheong Yoke Choy who was one of Loke Yew's trusted lieutenants and nephews, making Yoke Choy, Loo's grand uncle.
+It is located in Kuala Lumpur's Jalan Sultan, was classicised art deco.
 The building burned down in the early 1970s and the renovation, done in 1976, seated 1100 with a single screen.
 The Rex became the first cinema in Malaysia to have a DTS sound system in 1993 in conjunction with the opening of Jurassic Park.
 The theatre was later converted into the Hotel Red Dragon, yet its history as one of Malaysia most important cinemas is still widely known.

 Commonwealth Society Building

-A branch of the Commonwealth Society was formed in 1961 which was supported by Y.T.M Tunku Abdul Rahman Putra Al-Haj, Malaysia's prime minister.
+A branch of the Commonwealth Society was formed in 1961, supported by Y.T.M Tunku Abdul Rahman Putra Al-Haj, Malaysia's prime minister.
 Loo designed the building at no cost.
 The Commonwealth building was known for its unique Minangkabau style roof.
-The first phrase of the building consisted of an entrance area and large lounge, a library-cum-committee room, and office on the ground floor.
+The first phase of the building consisted of an entrance area and large lounge, a library-cum-committee room, and office on the ground floor.
 The first floor consists of a large lecture hall which accommodated around 400 people which is led by a broad staircase.
 The building's public rooms offered indoor activities such as darts, table tennis and billiards, and the entertainment programme also included films.